This 'Game of Thrones' Wedding Would Make Cersei Jealous

 From the location—at a bona fide "castle" in the Blue Ridge Mountains—to the medieval-style feast, handmade invitations with wax seals and stylized calligraphy, and elaborate custom-made gowns, furs, and elaborate jewels, no detail was spared in turning fantasy into reality, certainly fit for any monarch sitting the Iron Throne.
-The team even brought in a direwolf (well, a regal "wolfdog") from a nearby sanctuary to complete the scene in signature Stark style.
+The team even brought in a "direwolf" (well, a regal "wolfdog") from a nearby sanctuary to complete the scene in signature Stark style.
 And the cake?
 A three-tier homage to Daenerys's beloved dragon eggs, of course.

 "I knew that it would be a tough style to recreate while still managing to keep it elegant enough for a wedding," photographer Katie Lee of Katherine Elena Photography explained of her concept for the shoot—but if the images are any guide, it looks like this will provide endless inspiration for Thrones diehards.
 We can only hope that a couple who chooses to go this themed route enjoys more marital success than many of the doomed pairs in George R. R. Martin's universe.